XenitAB/xenitab.github.io/docs/xks/developer-guide/best-practices.md

 - **Cattle not Pets**

   In contemporary software systems it is common to say that you should treat components of your systems as cattle, not pets.
 In the case of Kubernetes this relates to the fact that a pod may be restarted at arbitrary times or a node can be rotated.
 To be cloud native means to accomodate for this.
-This is discussed at length in other places in our documentation, but it is worthwhile to always think. _What happens in my application if the pod is restarted?_
+This is discussed at length in other places in our documentation, but it is worthwhile to always think: _What happens in my application if the pod is restarted?_

 - **Run more than one replica in all environments**